 Academic and social activities are planned during the day and evenings, so working during the program is not possible.

-Due to the accelerated timeline of the program, students will be unable to go home on the weekends.
-Weekend programing will require Ignite students to remain on campus.
+Due to the accelerated timeline of the program, students will be limited in the amount of time they are able to go home on the weekends.

 Can I bring my car?

 Yes.
 While not necessary, students may bring their cars.
-Students who decide to bring a vehicle, will need to purchase a parking pass from Parking Services located in Row Hall 1st Floor.
+Students who decide to bring a vehicle will need to purchase a parking pass from Parking Services located in Row Hall on the 1st Floor.

 I had an IEP/504 in high school.
 What accommodations can I receive?